microbio-hackathon-2024/pathinder-client/README.md

 ## Upload

-The steps to generate and upload a hash profile is:
+The steps to generate and upload a hash profile are:

 1. Go to https://microbioinfo-hackathon.loculus.org/ and create an account and a submitting group (if you haven't yet).
 2. Call the alleles